 In addition to being a pharmacist and botanist, Dioscorides was also a military doctor and often treated wounds inflicted in battles that were susceptible to infections and gangrene.
 That is where castor oil came into play.
 Ricinoleic acid, which is the main medicinal ingredient in castor oil, is very effective in preventing the multiplication of numerous strains of viruses, bacteria, fungi and mould.
 In addition, it is an effective remedy for a number of skin diseases and disorders, skin inflammation, scratches, fungal infections on the fingers and nails, itchy skin, keratosis and viral warts.
 Dioscorides was not the only one who appreciated castor oil.
 In India, it has been traditionally used for centuries to treat dysentery and infections of the intestines, bladder and genitals.
 Castor oil compressions have always been used around the world to relieve pain in muscles and joints and improve circulation; its balms have been used for skin care and to soothe insect bites, bruises and scars.

 Today, castor oil is also used in hair care products and its contribution to strengthening hair roots, regenerating brittle, cracked and dry hair and promoting growth is well known; it is also effective in preventing fungal and bacterial infections of the scalp.
+It is also one of the best hair moisturizers for men and women.
 Just a few drops of this oil will make our eyelashes and eyebrows thicker and shinier, and our nails strong and healthy.

 If we have castor oil on our side – if we use oil obtained in a professional procedure – instead of turning against us with its poisonous ricin, it will effectively route out the enemies of our skin with its ricinoleic acid: fungi, bacteria and viruses.
 Useful fatty acids in its composition will protect our skin and eliminate unwanted changes on it.